MahekDwivedi/Cowin-covid19-app/README.md

 # Cowin-covid19-app
-Cowin app is a one stop application to know the latest stats and data about the worldwide covid data and current condition of covid-19 in India using API (API SETU).
+CoWin is a Responsive website which is a one stop application that systematically produces daily updated data about Covid -19.
+It provide information about the global covid data, i.e, the recovery and mortality rate of each country using respected API's.
+It represents Covid data of each state (India) in graphical format (using chartJs).
 # Covid statistical data in India
 ![covid stats](https://github.com/MahekDwivedi/Cowin-covid19-app/assets/117574186/3976bf49-cf83-4533-94bd-ab0bec1d12cf)